ferreusveritas/WarpBookFV/README.md

 Warp Book
 =========

-This niche mod allows for easy teleportation between given points.
-It offers a simple alternative to the standard /home and /warp commands
+This niche mod allows for easy teleportation between given points without admin privileges.
+It offers a simple alternative to the standard /home and /warp commands.

+This is a continuation of the work done by [Panicnot42](https://github.com/Outurnate) in 2016.
+This version features a multitude of bug fixes, graphic overhauls, and improved features.

 What's changed from the original 1.8.9 version and why